MattKleinsmith/check-in-reminder-discord/README.md

 - [x] Switch to [discord.js](https://discord.js.org)
 - [x] Say user's name when they join a voice channel (text-to-speech)
 - [x] Don't say name of first and second joiner.
 Also remove the false positive of mute/unmute.
+- [x] Reply to "assessment" if outside of cohort-only channel
 - [ ] Start the reminder loop on startup (instead of via a command)
 - [ ] Write unit tests